Mazaryk/neopixel-hsl/README.md

 This implementation is designed for use with the NeoPixel Library, but should be easily modifiable to be used in other contexts.

 ## Usage

-* Assumes the existence a global Adafruit_NeoPixel variable with the name “strip”
+Assumes the existence a global Adafruit_NeoPixel variable with the name “strip”

 ### Inline

 strip.setPixelColor(index, hsl(hue, saturation, lightness));

 ### Assignment

 uint32_t colour = hsl(hue, saturation, lightness);
-strip.setPixelColor(index, colour);

 ### Good To Know
 * Hue is specified in degrees, thus ranges from 0 - 359